yjkiwilee/yjkiwilee.github.io/about.md

 - Discuss research in ecological modelling & conservation
 - Suggest opportunities for science public engagement events
-- Talk about commissioning visual art for your research or personally
+- Talk about commissioning visual art for your research or personal use
 - Request help on bryophyte identification in Britain & Ireland

 My name is Jun, and I am a biologist with a background in computer science.
 My interest is in **ecological modelling**, **interdisciplinary conservation**, and their intersection in the **co-design of quantitative models with local communities** and application of such models to inform action that **supports the lives of both humans and more-than-humans**.
 I am particularly interested in **plants** and **novel ecosystems**.